Paul's Boutique: Packaging

 The cover art and gatefold is a photograph of Ludlow Street (as shot from 99 Rivington Street), credited to Nathanial Hörnblowér, but shot by Jeremy Shatan, who was the original bassist for Beastie Boys, when they were known as the Young Aborigines.

 Release

 On its initial release, Paul's Boutique was commercially unsuccessful because of its experimental and dense sampling and lyricism, in contrast to the group's previous album, Licensed to Ill.
-It was a commercial disappointment, peaking at only number 24 on the Top R&B/Hip-Hop Albums chart, and number 14 on the Billboard 200 chart.
-The album received a Gold certification by the Recording Industry Association of America on September 22 of its release year; it went on to sell over 2 million copies by January 1999 and was certified double Platinum.
-The album was re-released in a 20th anniversary package remastered in 24-bit audio and featuring a commentary track on January 27, 2009.
+It was a commercial disappointment, peaking at number 24 on the Top R&B/Hip-Hop Albums chart, and number 14 on the Billboard 200 chart.
+It was certified gold in the US on September 22, 1989.
+In January 1999, it was certified platinum for sales of more than two million.
+On January 27, 2009, Paul's Boutique was rereleased in a 20th anniversary package remastered in 24-bit audio and featuring a commentary track.